chutter/PhyloProcessR/README.md

 And installation should be done!
 All the functions for PhyloProcessR should be ready to go!
 It is recommended to keep the install line above in your R script as the package is frequently updated for bugs and other features.

-3) You can run the following function to see if PhyloCap can find the dependencies:
+3) You can run the following function to see if PhyloProcessR can find the dependencies:

 < coming soon a function to test if they can found >